What process describes the movement of molecules from areas of high concentration to low concentration?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-In contrast, active transport involves the movement of molecules against their concentration gradient, requiring energy input, often in the form of ATP.
-Facilitated diffusion also involves the movement of molecules down their concentration gradient but requires specific transport proteins to assist in the process.
-Endocytosis is a mechanism where cells internalize substances by engulfing them in a vesicle, a process that also requires energy and does not involve simple concentration gradients.
+Other processes mentioned do not describe this movement.
+Active transport, for instance, involves the movement of molecules against their concentration gradient, which requires energy (often in the form of ATP).
+Facilitated diffusion also describes the movement of molecules down their concentration gradient but involves specific transport proteins to assist in the passage across the membrane, particularly for larger or charged molecules.
+Endocytosis is a process where cells engulf material, forming a vesicle to bring the substance into the cell, and is not solely dependent on concentration gradients.

 Subscribe